-When you visit your optometrist or ophthalmologist for your annual exam, you may be taken through a series of eye exams.
+When you visit Dr. Alan Mendelsohn or Dr. Nathan Klein for your comprehensive eye exam, you may be taken through a series of eye exams.
 Some of these you may be familiar with (such as reading an eye chart) while others might be unfamiliar to you.

 Each exam your doctor takes you through tests a specific function of your eyes and checks for specific issues.
 The most common is the “visual acuity test,” which generally uses a standard eye chart to measure how well you can see objects at a distance as well as a chart used to measure your near vision.

 Another common exam is the “cover test.”
 This is when the doctor uses a small paddle to cover one eye and then the other to determine how well they work together.
 This helps in determining if you are showing any symptoms of amblyopia, which is more commonly referred to as “lazy eye”.

 Another test given early on during the exam is one that tests for color blindness.
 This not only determines if you have difficulty seeing certain colors but could also be an indicator of other eye health problems so is an important and very common exam.

 From there, the doctor may proceed through a variety of exams, each testing for specific issues or symptoms.
 From a slit lamp exam, which helps detect cataracts and macular degeneration, to a dilated eye exam, which allow your doctor a better view of the inner workings of your eye, each exam has a role to play in determining the state of your eye health.